 The Rev. Bill Davnie says to expect bipartisan criticism of China in the coming months

-The Rev. Bill Davnie was a Presbyterian pastor for five years before hearing a different call: He then served 27 years as a career Foreign Service Officer.
+STORM LAKE, Iowa — The Rev. Bill Davnie was a Presbyterian pastor for five years before hearing a different call: he then served 27 years as a career Foreign Service Officer.

-Davnie brought his experience and his analytical chops to Synod School this year, offering a mini-course he called “A Foreign Policy for the Middle Class: Bottom Up and Middle Out.”
+Davnie brought his experience and his analytical chops to Synod School last week, offering a mini-course he called “A Foreign Policy for the Middle Class: Bottom Up and Middle Out.”

 The Biden administration has issued “a number of clear foreign policy statements,” Davnie said, with many of them tied to the state of the economy: